 If you own property jointly with someone else, and this ownership includes the "right of survivorship," then the surviving owner automatically owns the property when the other owner dies.
 No probate will be necessary to transfer the property, although of course it will take some paperwork to show that title to the property is held solely by the surviving owner.

-In Texas, joint tenancy is the only form of joint ownership that carries with it the right of survivorship.
+Joint tenancy.
 Property owned in joint tenancy automatically passes to the surviving owners when one owner dies.
+(The survivor must, however, live at least five days longer than the deceased co-owner.
+Tex.
+Estates Code sec.
+121.152.)
 No probate is necessary.
 Joint tenancy often works well when couples (married or not) acquire real estate, vehicles, bank accounts or other valuable property together.
 In Texas, each owner, called a joint tenant, must own an equal share.
 To establish joint tenancy, owners must sign a joint tenancy agreement.

 In Texas, you can add a "payable-on-death" (POD) designation to bank accounts such as savings accounts or certificates of deposit.
 You still control all the money in the account -- your POD beneficiary has no rights to the money, and you can spend it all if you want.
 At your death, the beneficiary can claim the money directly from the bank, without probate court proceedings.